andyrobbins/azure-docs/articles/active-directory/authentication/concept-sspr-writeback.md

 * **Supports side-by-side domain-level deployment** using [Azure AD Connect](tutorial-enable-sspr-writeback.md) or [cloud sync](tutorial-enable-cloud-sync-sspr-writeback.md) to target different sets of users depending on their needs, including users who are in disconnected domains.

 > [!NOTE]
-> Administrator accounts that exist within protected groups in on-premises AD can be used with password writeback.
+> Administrator accounts that exist within protected groups in on-premises AD can't be used with password writeback.
 Administrators can change their password in the cloud but can't reset a forgotten password.
 For more information about protected groups, see [Protected accounts and groups in AD DS](/windows-server/identity/ad-ds/plan/security-best-practices/appendix-c--protected-accounts-and-groups-in-active-directory).

 To get started with SSPR writeback, complete either one or both of the following tutorials: